webtorrent/bittorrent-dht/README.md

 is an array of the K closest nodes.
 You usually don't need to use this info and can simply listen for `peer` events.

+Returns an `abort()` function that would allow us to abort the query.

 #### `dht.listen([port], [address], [onlistening])`